daumler/davisdaumler.com/content/authors/daumler/_index.md

 <!---
 <!--- NOTE: This site uses GoatCounter, an open-source, not-for-profit web analytics platform that does not track personal data or use any cookies.
 GoatCounter is a donation-supported and privacy-friendly alternative to Google Analytics or Matomo, intended for noncommercial or small-business websites.
 More information on the philosophy and mechanics of GoatCounter can be found here (<< https://www.goatcounter.com/why >>), and an open-source repository for the platform can be found here (<< https://github.com/arp242/goatcounter >>). --->

 Hi, I am a sociologist who studies wealth, poverty, and families---in order to understand how societies become economically and racially stratified.

-In my dissertation, I investigate large and meaningful questions about how the temporality of life experiences contributes to new and existing forms of social stratification.
-This project consists of two lines of research.
-First, I study the life-course dynamics of childhood poverty.
-Second, I study the historical dynamics of family wealth accumulation.

-Taken together, my work generates sociological explanations for how the temporal dynamics of families accumulate into generational inequalities.
+Since September 2025, I have held an appointment as the Stone Program Postdoctoral Fellow at Harvard University.
+Prior to joining the <a href="https://inequality.hks.harvard.edu/" target="_blank" rel="noopener noreferrer">Harvard Stone Program</a>, I received my Ph.D. in Sociology from the University of Michigan.

+My research advances our understanding of how population-level inequalities are shaped by different aspects of temporal dynamics, including life-course timing and shifting historical contexts.
+It is not just *what* happens to you that matters, but *when* something occurs and *how long* it lasts.
+Each paper of my dissertation addresses a different facet of this theoretical argument, by investigating the role of temporal dynamics in the contexts of intergenerational poverty and family wealth accumulation.
+The first chapter of my dissertation won the 2023 Robert D. Mare Graduate Student Paper Award from the <a href="https://www.asanet.org/communities-and-sections/sections/current-sections/inequality-poverty-and-mobility-award-recipient-history/" target="_blank" rel="noopener noreferrer">ASA Section on Inequality, Poverty, and Mobility</a>.

+My postdoctoral research builds upon these insights by examining how changes to the political economy of wealth have affected the economic foundation of families.
+Drawing on a unique combination of institutional and demographic theories, my research investigates a key pathway by which government policies directly affect the wealth of American families---and maintain systems of racialized wealth inequality.

+**I will be on the academic job market in August 2026.** If you have any questions, or if you would like to chat, please reach out to me!

 {{< cta cta_text="DOWNLOAD CV" cta_link="/Daumler_CV/" cta_new_tab="true" >}}